pagkly/Zed/Investopedia/Investing/Endogenous Growth Theory.md

 # Endogenous Growth Theory Definition

 > ## Excerpt
-> Endogenous growth theory maintains that economic growth is primarily the result of endogenous and not external forces.
+> Endogenous growth theory maintains that [[Economic Growth ]]is primarily the result of endogenous and not external forces.

 ---
 ## What is Endogenous Growth Theory?

 Endogenous growth theory is an economic theory which argues that [economic growth](https://www.investopedia.com/terms/e/economicgrowth.asp) is generated from within a system as a direct result of internal processes.
-More specifically, the theory notes that the enhancement of a nation's [human capital](https://www.investopedia.com/terms/h/humancapital.asp) will lead to economic growth by means of the development of new forms of technology and efficient and effective means of [production](https://www.investopedia.com/terms/m/manufacturing-production.asp).
+More specifically, the theory notes that the enhancement of a nation's [human capital](https://www.investopedia.com/terms/h/humancapital.asp) will lead to [[Economic Growth ]]by means of the development of new forms of technology and efficient and effective means of [production](https://www.investopedia.com/terms/m/manufacturing-production.asp).

 ### Key Takeaways

--   Endogenous growth theory maintains that economic growth is primarily the result of internal forces, rather than external ones.
+-   Endogenous growth theory maintains that [[Economic Growth ]]is primarily the result of internal forces, rather than external ones.
 -   It argues that improvements in productivity can be tied directly to faster innovation and more investments in human capital from governments and private sector institutions.
 -   This view contrasts with neoclassical economics.